-Australia’s pelargonium species include the P. Littorale, a perennial herb which has pink flowers found in coastal areas, also P. Drummondii & P. Australe.
+Australia’s pelargonium species include the P. Littorale, a perennial herb which has pink flowers found in coastal areas and also P. Drummondii & P. Australe.

 P. Inodorum is native to New Zealand and Australia, it has pale pink flowers which grows in woodland and in forests.

-The two tropical Islands St Helena and Tristan da Cunha in the south Altantic ocean also have Pelargonium species :
+The two tropical Islands St Helena and Tristan da Cunha in the south Atlantic ocean also has Pelargonium species such as :

-P. cotyledonis is native to St Helena a white flowered succulent, local name is “ Old father live forever”
+P. cotyledonis is native to St Helena a white flowered succulent, its local name is “ Old father live forever”

 P. grossularioides is an aromatic herb with coconut-scented leaves found in Tristan da Cunha and South Africa ( a few have also been found in India, Australia and also Syria).
 It has light pink to purple flowers and gooseberry colour stems.